InfuriatedCoder/Flarling/README.md

 ## Guidelines

 - Create a .fla file and add the graphic assets you will use in the library (preferably in a separate folder called "assets").
-- Put each graphic assets element in a separate MovieClip and drop these MovieClips into another folder (you may call it 'atlas' if you want to convert them into an atlas later).
+- Put each graphic assets element in a separate Sprite and drop these sprites into another folder (you may call it 'atlas' if you want to convert them into an atlas later).
-- Create a number of MovieClips (preferably in a separate folder, too), give them names with a prefix "animation": "animation_character", "animation_explosion", etc.
+- Create a number of MovieClips (preferably in a separate folder, too).
 - Each animation movieclip should have an empty layer with keyframes labelled as you want ('idle', 'walk', etc.)
-- Place the graphic assets elements from the folder "atlas" on a separate layers of the animation movieclips, one per layer, and animate them.
+- Place the graphic assets sprites from the folder "atlas" on a separate layers of the animation movieclips, one per layer, and animate them.
 You can use classic tweens to animate objects smoothly.
 You can give a key frame a label equal to the one of Transitions so the sprite would be animated with a transition function specified.
 If may also add an empty keyframe to hide an element.
 - (optional) right - click the folder "atlas" in the library and generate an atlas.
 - Launch Flarling tool.
 - (optional) Drag-and-drop .atf or .png atlases files you will use in your project (if you have any).